 - Step 2.
-Confirm that the pg\basebackup utility program is installed on the BART host.
-The pg\basebackup utility resides in the bin directory under your Postgres installation. - Step 3.
-Ensure that the LD\LIBRARY\PATH environment variable includes the location of the libpq library.
-If your libpq library does not reside in the default location (POSTGRES\INSTALL\HOME/lib), you must add the path to the library to the LD\LIBRARY\PATH environment variable.
-Modify the BART user account's profile so the settings take effect upon login:
+Confirm if the pg_basebackup utility program is installed on the BART host.
+The pg_basebackup utility resides in the bin directory under your Postgres installation. - Step 3.
+Ensure that the LD_LIBRARY_PATH environment variable includes the location of the libpq library.
+If your libpq library does not reside in the default location (POSTGRES_INSTALL_HOME/lib), you must add the library path to the LD_LIBRARY_PATH environment variable.
+Modify the BART user account's profile (bash_profle file is located in the /home/<bar> user account>) so the settings take effect upon login: